Insper/open-dev/docs/aulas/02-comunidades-de-software/slides.md

 #

 Nem sempre o que é financiado termina em um formato "aproveitável" por terceiros (ex: Android/Linux, TiVO)

 ---

+*"Tivoization is the practice of designing hardware that incorporates software under the terms of a copyleft software license like the GNU General Public License (GNU GPL), but uses hardware restrictions or digital rights management (DRM) to prevent users from running modified versions of the software on that hardware"* [Wikipedia]

+---
 # Razões para contribuir (indivíduo)